hapax/hapax.github.io/assets/form.md

 else.
-The laws of quantum mechanics and electromagnetism determine the orbital structure of the atom; the valence shell of the atom determines how it can combine with other atoms to form chemical; the structure and organisation of functional groups in the polymers gives it the properties that the industrial chemist, the cobbler, or the designer employ to make a shoe.
+The laws of quantum mechanics and electromagnetism determine the orbital structure of the atom; the valence shell of the atom determines how it can combine with other atoms to form chemicals; the structure motifs and functional groups of the polymers gives it the properties that the industrial chemist, the cobbler, and the designer exploit to make a shoe.
 Thus, some philosophers conclude, only electrons, protons, and neutrons exist.
 The rest can be eliminated as unnecessary